Three Minute Thesis Registration

 The Three Minute Thesis is a competition that gives graduate students three minutes and one Powerpoint slide as tools to effectively communicate their research to an intelligent, but non-specialist audience.
 Please review all rules and judging criteria before registering for the Three Minute Thesis.

-The Three Minute Thesis will feature preliminary rounds at 12pm in 310AB Kent Student Center on Thursday, October 18 and Friday, October 19.
+The Three Minute Thesis will feature preliminary rounds at 12pm on Thursday, October 17 and Friday, October 18.
 Approximately 20-25 students will be selected to compete in each preliminary round.

 The top presenters from each preliminary round will advance to the finals on Friday, October 25 at 1pm in the KIVA.

 On the registration form, you will be asked to include the title of your presentation.
 Please aim to keep your title catchy, informative, concise, and true to your research.
 An important element of the competition is communicating your research in a concise and engaging manner and that starts with the title.
 Try to avoid long titles with technical jargon.

 You will be asked to select your availability for the preliminary rounds.
 Please select any dates that you are available.
-If selected to participate, you will receive an email shortly after the October 10 deadline. indicating which preliminary round you will present in.
+You will receive an email shortly after the October 9 deadline. indicating which preliminary round you will present in.